How To Nurture Your Inner Child

 Get Quiet:

 You won’t find your inner magical child in busyness or chaos.
-It is so important to take time to switch off from distractions, relax and generally be in the moment.
-Like any child, your inner child can only be heard properly when you take time to be quiet.
+It is so important to take time to switch off from distractions, relax, and generally be in the moment.
+Like any child, your inner child can only be heard properly when you take time to be quiet, to be still.

 Look For Magic And Miracles: